explainers-by-googlers/fetch-retry/README.md

 -   `initialDelay`: Time in milliseconds before the first retry attempt.
 -   `backoffFactor`: Multiplier applied to the delay for subsequent retries (e.g., 2.0 doubles the delay: `initialDelay`, `initialDelay * 2`, `initialDelay * 4`, ...).
 A factor of 1.0 means fixed delay.
 Note that browsers should implicitly apply randomization (jitter) to calculated delays to help prevent synchronized retries (thundering herd).
 -   `maxAge`: An optional overall time limit in milliseconds, measured from the first failure, after which no further retry attempts will be made, regardless of maxAttempts.
--   `retryAfterUnload`:   Controls whether the browser should continue attempting retries even after the originating document (page/tab) has been unloaded.
+-   `retryAfterUnload`:   Controls whether the browser should continue attempting retries even after the originating document (page/tab) has been unloaded, but only if a same-network-isolation-key document is active in the same browsing session.
 Crucially, setting this to true requires keepalive: true to be set on the same `fetch()` call.
 The keepalive flag provides the mechanism for the request to outlive the document; `retryAfterUnload: true` leverages this to allow retries to also outlive the document.
     -   If `keepalive: false`, setting `retryAfterUnload: true` will likely have no effect or be considered invalid, as the browser typically aborts standard requests on unload.
-    -   The default value could potentially be linked to the keepalive value (e.g., defaults to true if keepalive is true, false otherwise), or it could default to false requiring explicit opt-in.
-This needs discussion.
+    -   **Important point for privacy**: Even though this allows retry after the original document is unloaded, it requires that a document with the same network isolation key as the original initiator of the fetch is active in the same browsing session.
+If there is no such document, a retry will not be attempted, and it will wait until such a document becomes active (e.g. through navigation).
+This is important because we don't want the retry network requests to leak information about the network that the user is on.
+If the user has an active document with the same network isolation key, this is not a problem, since that document itself is able to initiate a similar fetch.
 - `retryNonIdempotent`: Required to be set to true for non-idempotent HTTP methods for the retry to actually happen

 ### Retry Behavior Details